Which companies in Europe are cutting jobs because of COVID-19?

 The job cuts come as part of its plans to find €2 billion in savings over the next three years.

+Airbus said on June 30 it is to cut 15,000 jobs as it faces “the gravest crisis this sector has ever experienced”.
+This represents a 1% reduction in the company's workforce worldwide.

-The European planemaker said in May it could cut up to 10,000 jobs amid the coronavirus travel slump.
-Job losses could also stretch to its UK plant.
+This makes the outlook worse for the European planemaker, which said in May it could cut up to 10,000 jobs amid the coronavirus travel slump.

 Airbus said in April it would cut the number of planes it built by a third as airlines cancelled or delayed orders as flights have been grounded.